 Humble yet charismatic, soft spoken and of few words, the weight of his thoughts, lyrics, and music has influenced countless other artists, songs, and trends.
 The band’s lineup changed over the years, but its instrumentation and sound remained basically the same: a solid, driving groove provided by guitar, keyboards, bass and drums, punctuated by staccato blasts from a horn section.
 Vocals were a secondary consideration.
 “We were players,” Bonner told The Dayton Daily News in an interview in 2003.
 “We weren’t trying to be lead singers.”
 The core members of the band did not originally sing, he explained, but “we got so tired of having singers leave us that we decided we’d just do the singing ourselves.”

 “I used to play with my back to the audience in the old days,” he added.
 “I didn’t want to see them because they were distracting.
 Then the first time I turned around and opened my mouth, we had a hit record with Skin Tight.
 That’s amazing to me.”

 From 1973 to 1976 the Ohio Players had seven singles in the Billboard Top 40.
 Both “Fire” and “Love Rollercoaster” reached No. 1.
-Although the band’s heyday was four decades ago, its sound has been kept alive by others.
+Although the band’s heyday was more than four decades ago, their sound has been kept alive by others.
 “Love Rollercoaster” gained new fans through a 1996 cover version by Red Hot Chili Peppers.
 “Funky Worm” has been sampled by many hip-hop artists.